 Responsible person BTC Korporacja sp. z o. o.
 Lwowska 5 05-120 Legionowo Poland sprzedaz@kamami.pl 22 767 36 20

-Module with color sensor TCS3472.
-The board communicates via the I2C interface.
-Waveshare TCS34725 Color Sensor
+Module with 11-channel AS7341 sensor that allows to detect light in different wavelength ranges (color detection).
+It communicates via the I2C interface.
+Waveshare AS7341 Spectral Color Sensor

 No product available!